In-depth

 Right now, New Zealand lacks an independent nationwide battery certification process.

 Many other countries have these systems in place (such as Altelium and Aviloo).
 This allows battery health certificates to be issued for any EV – providing certainty to buyers and insurers.
+UK research shows buyers are prepared to pay more for a secondhand EV that has an independent battery health certificate.

 What is ‘usable’ battery?